burhr2/ubd-herbarium-repository/Semantic_segmentation_of_herbarium_specimen_using_DL/details.md

 - You can also follow and request a private full text on my [researchgate account](https://www.researchgate.net/profile/Burhan_Hussein3).

-- The dataset can downloaded through the following [link](https://drive.google.com/file/d/1jsn6DmKKvh9U96ERLpylo6S_wN-Nnobp/view?usp=sharing)
+- The dataset can downloaded through the a google drive link [here](https://drive.google.com/file/d/1jsn6DmKKvh9U96ERLpylo6S_wN-Nnobp/view?usp=sharing).